-In four days 51 black bears were killed in Maryland.
+In four days 51 black bears were killed in Maryland .The hunters have used a good broadheads for hunting in killing them, this was all according to HuntingArrows.
 With little more than 500 American black bears living in the state and a majority of residents preferring a non-lethal alternative to black bear control, the hunting season for black bears took place last week for a third year in a row.
 But was the decision to reopen the hunt after a 51-year-old ban too soon for this typically peaceful omnivore?

 History of the Hunt